Pay as you go

 INFORMATION SECURITY ANALYST

-Richard is an SSCP and CISSP with over a decade of enterprise systems administration experience, working with businesses to meet the demands of a continually evolving threat landscape.
+Richard is an SSCP, CISSP, and CIPP/US with over a decade of enterprise systems administration experience, working with businesses to meet the demands of a continually evolving threat landscape.
 Richard holds a BA in Psychology from Hendrix College and a Master's of Education from Lesley University.

 Milind Adari is a Security Engineer at The Associated Press and an Adjunct Instructor at Columbia University.
 He is responsible for protecting journalists all around the world from malicious threat actors and state-sponsored attacks, all the while educating students and professionals in cybersecurity.

 Chris is a Security Analyst at the University of Minnesota and an Adjunct Instructor at Dunwoody College, specializing in network security, web application security and Linux operating system security.
 He has a Master's Degree of Computer and Information Technology from the University of Pennsylvania.